FaezehJ/FaezehJ/README.md

 - 👋 Hi, I’m @FaezehJ.
-I am a librarian and I work at Rochester Public Library => https://sites.google.com/view/mlisportfolio-faezehjahanshiri/mlis-eportfolio?authuser=0
+I am aN IT librarian and I work at Meford Public Library => https://sites.google.com/view/mlisportfolio-faezehjahanshiri/mlis-eportfolio?authuser=0
 - 👀 I’m interested in computer science and coding for educational purposes.
-- 💞️ I have recently completed a Software Development Bootcamp with TT&S and earned my full-stack developer certificate!
+- 💞️ I completed a Software Development Bootcamp with TT&S and earned my full-stack developer certificate!
 It was a great starting point for me, and I recommend it to everyone.
 - 📫 You can reach me by email: faezeh.jahanshiri@gmail.com

 <!---